12 Sights in Solingen, Germany (with Map and Images)

 Show sight on map

-The German Blade Museum, located in the Gräfrath district of Solingen, displays cutlery, bare weapons and knives.
-The exhibit illustrates the blade and its use in history, and explains the importance of cutting to human history.
+The German Blade Museum in the Gräfrath district of Solingen displays cutlery, bare weapons and cutlery.
+On display are exhibits that illustrate the blade and its use throughout history, as well as explain the importance of cutting in human history.

 Wikipedia: Deutsches Klingenmuseum (DE), Website